Leviathan Lab Announces Directors and Casting For 2021 Barbour Playwrights Award Reading Series

 Directed by Michael Alvarez

-Aureen Almario (NANAY'S LULLABY, VAMPARIAH; Artistic Director, Bindlestiff Studio), Christopher Matias Aguila (Coeurage Ensemblei??), Sergio Mauritz Ang (Regional: I AM NOT BATMAN, MUD), Carolina Do (NY: GRAND HORIZONS, Co-Founder of The Song Collective), and Ely Sonny Orquiza (Regional: SEEING EYE, ROCKY HORROR SHOW).
+Aureen Almario (NANAY'S LULLABY, VAMPARIAH; Artistic Director, Bindlestiff Studio), Christopher Matias Aguila (Coeurage Ensemblei??), Sergio Mauritz Ang (Regional: I AM NOT BATMAN, MUD), Carolina Do (NY: GRAND HORIZONS, Co-Founder of The Song Collective), Ely Sonny Orquiza (Regional: SEEING EYE, ROCKY HORROR SHOW), and Carolina Do (B'WAY: GRAND HORIZONS, Co-Founder of The Song Collective)

 Panic Room: An Unkindness of Ravens